-From the NW hotspot, the jet is observed to propagate further without disruption up to ~ 6.4 kpc in projection before eventually terminating.
+From the NW hotspot, the jet is observed to propagate further without disruption up to $\sim 6.4$ kpc in projection before eventually terminating.
 From this termination point, the NW plume is observed to extend in the jet direction (northwestwards).
-However, after a distance of \sim 39 kpc from its base, the rapid change in direction is particularly obvious.
-There are two pronounced bends, at almost 90° - first, southwestwards and then westwards, and the jet appears to bend once more in the northwest direction at $\sim 90^{\circ}$ towards the tail end of the NW plume to form a bell shape.
-Within the limitations of sensitivity to large-scale structures in our observations, we suggest that this bending trajectory (northwest - southwest northwest) implied by the NW plume could be episodic, stretching over several tens - hundreds of kpc into the IGM.
+However, after a distance of $\sim$ 39 kpc from its base, the rapid change in direction is particularly obvious.
+There are two pronounced bends, at almost 90° - first, southwestwards and then westwards, and the jet appears to bend once more in the northwest direction at $\sim 90^\circ$ towards the tail end of the NW plume to form a bell shape.
+Within the limitations of sensitivity to large-scale structures in our observations, we suggest that this bending trajectory (northwest - southwest - northwest) implied by the NW plume could be episodic, stretching over several tens - hundreds of kpc into the IGM.
 The rather striking feature here is the apparent asymmetry in morphology of the two plumes.
-Unlike the NW plume, the SE plume shows only a wiggle pattern downstream.
-Since the plumes in WAT sources are generally thought to be analogous to smoke from factory chimneys (i.e., light slow-moving structures strongly affected by bulk motions in their environments), these wiggles can be interpreted as the result of strong interaction between the large-scale flow within the plume (which must be light compared with the external medium) and features of the external environment due to either thermal or ram pressure.
+Unlike the NW plume, the SE plume shows no prominent bends except for a wiggle pattern downstream.
+Since the plumes in WAT sources are generally thought to be analogous to smoke from factory chimneys (i.e., light slow-moving structures strongly affected by bulk motions in their environments), these wiggles are likely the result of strong interaction between the large-scale flow within the plume (which must be light compared with the external medium) and features of the external environment due to either thermal or ram pressure.
 We attribute the observed asymmetry in physical size and structure of these two large scale components to 2-D projection effects such that the SE plume if projected in a different direction could exhibit similar known prominent bends as the NW plume.
-The radio source fades into the noise on these images at ~ 171 kpc from the core but the source is more extended, as seen in lower-resolution images.
+The radio source fades into the noise on these images at $\sim 171~\rm kpc$ from the core and, as noted above, the source is likely to be more extended than the estimated angular size quoted in our present analysis.